JGIBristol/ask-jgi-handbook/pages/procedures/arranging-meetings.md

 - It is helpful to repeat your key takeaways from the meetings to make sure that everyone attending the meeting has left on the same page.
-- Having a written record from the meeting is helpful for any future follow-up with querier (particularly if the followup is handled by another team member).
+- Having a written record from the meeting is helpful for any future follow-up with querier (particularly if the follow-up is handled by another team member).

 When composing your summary emails try to include the following: